bcbrian96/CMPT353-Project-Movie-Data/README.md

 ### analyze_movies.py

-analyze_movies.py shows the details of the statistical tests and Chi-square test to determine if there is genres has an influence on movie ratings
+analyze_movies.py shows the details of the statistical tests and Chi-square test to determine if genres has an influence on movie ratings

 command: 'python3 analyze_movies.py'